Accessing your datasets

 -H "accept: application/json" \

-This endpoint will return a JSON object with the following fields:
+This endpoint returns a JSON object with the following fields:

 Example response: